eswong610/user-guide-docs/docs/setting.md

 The URI string will be important for later steps.
 It is essential to connecting to any applications you make with the database we have just created in Mongodb.

-1. Return back to the main page, click on the clusters on the sidebar.
+1. Return back to the main page, click on **Clusters** on the sidebar.
 You will be viewing your current cluster.
 Right below the cluster name, there is a connect button.

 2. Click on the **Connect** button and a new window will be prompted.